 Allow Our Law Firm to Help You Get the Maximum Value for Your Nursing Home Bed Sore Case

-Rosenfeld Injury Lawyers is committed to holding negligent nursing homes responsible for poor care that results in the development of bedsores.
+Rosenfeld Injury Lawyers LLC is committed to holding negligent nursing homes responsible for poor care that results in the development of bedsores.
 While each case deserves to be evaluated on its own merits, as you can see from the above, many Illinois pressure sore cases result in significant recoveries for the individual or his or her family.
 Our office has a nurse on staff to evaluate the merits of your case quickly.
 Contact us today for a free case review and to ensure that you receive the maximum value for your case via settlement or a lawsuit against the facility.